Gastrointestinal stromal tumours (GISTs)

 Chemotherapy and radiotherapy don't work well for this type of cancer and so are not used.

-Your surgeon will tell you about any possible effects of the surgery that is planned for you.
-The possible effects will depend on the size and location on the tumour.
+Your surgeon will tell you about any possible effects of the surgery.
+These will depend on the size of the tumour and where it is in your body.

 Growth inhibitors are drug treatments that are taken as tablets.
-They work by blocking signals within the cancer cells that make them grow and divide.
+They work by blocking signals in the cancer cells that make them grow and divide.

 Treatment with growth inhibitors can block these signals.
 This may make the cancer shrink or stop it from growing.
 Growth inhibitors may be used to treat GISTs that can't be completely removed with an operation.
 There are two that can be used to treat a GIST.
 These are imatinib (Glivec ®) and sunitinib (Sutent ®).

-The National Institute for Health and Clinical Excellence (NICE) currently advises doctors on the use of new drugs and treatments in the NHS.
+The National Institute for Health and Care Excellence (NICE) is an independent organisation that assesses which drugs and treatments are available on the NHS in England and Wales.
 It recommends that imatinib is used as the first treatment for people with a GIST that can't be completely removed with surgery or has begun to spread.
-Treatment with imatinib is continued for as long as it is working.
+You can have treatment with imatinib for as long as it is working.

 Sunitinib may be used if imatinib doesn't work or if it stops working.
 NICE has recommended sunitinib as a treatment option for people with GIST.

-We can send you information about what you can do if a treatment isn't available.
+There are several things you can do if a treatment is not available.

 You will have regular check-ups at the hospital.
 Your doctor will examine you and ask about any side effects or symptoms.
 You will also have blood tests.
 You may also have a CT scan from time to time.